waa/bacula-tapealert/README.md

   Termination:            *** Backup Error ***
 ```

 Notice that all of the same alert codes that we saw in the command line test output (1, 2, 3, 5, 13, 20, and 21) are reported in the Job log by the SD.
-In this case, since there were critical drive errors, the job was failed and the tape drive was disabled.
+In this case, since some of them were critical drive errors, the job was failed and the tape drive was disabled.

 We can verify that the tape drive was indeed disabled with a **bconsole** `status storage` command:
 ```